charlesrocabert/gbacpp/README.md

 -----------------

 <p align="justify">
-<strong>gbacpp</strong> is a C++ implementation of the growth balance analysis mathematical formalism (GBA; <a href="https://doi.org/10.1371/journal.pcbi.1011156" target="_blank">Dourado et al. 2023</a>).
+<strong>gbacpp</strong> is a C++ implementation of the growth balance analysis mathematical formalism (GBA; <a href="https://doi.org/10.1371/journal.pcbi.1011156">Dourado et al. 2023</a>).
 The software has been optimized to solve large-scale self-replicating cell (SRC) models, for which available solvers for non-linear constraint-based problems usually struggle.
 The optimization process relies on a gradient ascent approach, and is preferred for models offering a convex solution space.
 </p>

 > [!NOTE]
 > :ballot_box_with_check: Note that SRC models must comply to a standardized format.
-Guidelines are available in the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/src_model_format_tutorial.md" target="_blank">SRC model format tutorial</a>.
+Guidelines are available in the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/src_model_format_tutorial.md">SRC model format tutorial</a>.
 >
 > :ballot_box_with_check: When building a SRC model, stoichiometric coefficients, and kinetic parameters must be converted following GBA formalism.
-See the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/units_conversion_tutorial.ipynb" target="_blank">units conversion tutorial</a>.
+See the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/units_conversion_tutorial.ipynb">units conversion tutorial</a>.
 >
 > :ballot_box_with_check: The gradient ascent algorithm will be detailed in the documentation soon.
 >